Altinn/altinn-studio-docs/content/altinn-api/clients/_index.md

 Status code '400', error message: "Instance owner lookup failed."
 ```

-*With purpose we tried to use a person number which does not exist in database to generate an error.*

 ## Behind the scenes

 Now we will take a short look of what happens behind the scenes when running the example application.